best in class

 Type: Stroker | Material: Silicone, ABS plastic | App compatibility vs non-app compatibility: Non-app compatible

-The Lelo Hugo “has two motors and really strong, rumbly vibrations,” says Lateef Taylor, a pleasure-based sex educator and kink trainer, adding that it’s “aesthetically pleasing, remote-controlled, and anatomically well made.”
-Taylor says that it is great for those with or without prostates and is 100 percent waterproof.
-“It pulses and has different patterns, so it’s really versatile.”
+Lelo is well known for its beautifully designed toys and strong vibrations, and its prostate massager, Hugo, is no exception.
+“Aesthetically pleasing, remote controlled, and anatomically well made,” says Lateef Taylor, pleasure-based sex educator and kink trainer, adding that it is great for those with or without prostates: “It also pulses and has different patterns, so it’s really versatile.”
+Plus, it’s waterproof.

 Best air-suction toy